CircuitVerse/CircuitVerse/SETUP.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/CircuitVerse/CircuitVerse)

-## Configuring Environment Variables For Third Party Services
+## Configuring Third Party Services
 Follow these instructions if you would like to link `Google`, `Facebook` or `GitHub` to your CircuitVerse instance:
 1. Make the following changes in your Google, Facebook or Github app:
    1. Update the `site url` field with the URL of your instance, and update the `callback url` field with `<url>/users/auth/google`, `<url>/users/auth/facebook` or `<url>/users/auth/github` respectively.
 2. Configure your `id` and `secret` environment variables in `.env`.
 If `.env` does not exist, copy the template from `.env.example`.
 3. After adding the environment variables, run `dotenv rails server` to start the application.

+More information on this topic is available on the [wiki](https://github.com/CircuitVerse/CircuitVerse/wiki/Create-Apps)